flaviosms/Portfolio/README.md

 Weather API:
 - Another possibility which could be faster would be the usage of Lambda-functions to enrich our Json files that got stored in the landing zone.
 Depending on the volumetry and the way that the data needs to be partitioned when sinking to S3, the lambda process can run very fast and allow for a better time in the end.
-- Attempting to make the pipeline simpler I propose the use of Spark-streaming, with UDF usage for this API call.
+- Attempting to make the pipeline simpler I proposed the use of Spark-streaming, with UDF usage for this API call.

 ## Development